 When Console SSO is enabled, users still need an account in PubSub+ Cloud with an assigned role to access the Cloud Console.
 If you enable group management for PubSub+ Cloud, you can assign roles to user groups and users can be automatically added to a user group based on claim values received from the identity provider (IdP).
 For more information, see Configuring User Access.

-You can also set up SSO for your event broker services, with additional configuration that includes role management and just-in-time Provisioning.
-For more information, see Configuring Single Sign-On for Event Broker Services Using OpenID Connect.
+If you set up Console SSO, you can also set up SSO for management access to your event broker services.
+For more information, see Configuring Single Sign-On for Event Broker Services.

-The data flow of the authentication process is shown in the following diagram and described in the steps below:
+The data flow of the PubSub+ Cloud SSO authentication process is shown in the following diagram and described in the steps below:

-- A PubSub+ Cloud user connects to the Cloud Console.
+- The user connects to the Cloud Console.

-- PubSub+ Cloud redirects the user login request to the authorization endpoint of the identity provider.
+- PubSub+ Cloud redirects the user login request to the authorization endpoint of the IdP.

 - The identity provider presents a login screen to the user.
-The identity provider may use additional methods, such as two-factor authentication to verify the user's identity.
+The IdP may use additional methods, such as two-factor authentication to verify the user's identity.

-- The user provides the requested credentials to the identity provider and logs in successfully.
+- The user provides the requested credentials to the IdP and logs in successfully.

-- The identity provider returns an authorization code to the user and redirects the user back to PubSub+ Cloud.
+- The IdP returns an authorization code to the user and redirects the user back to PubSub+ Cloud.

 - The user sends the authorization code to PubSub+ Cloud.

-- PubSub+ Cloud requests the user's ID token from the identity provider.
+- PubSub+ Cloud requests the user's ID token, which includes user claims from the IdP.